 Under the No-Build Alternative, there would be no property acquisitions or other related changes associated with the OMF South project.
 However, other planned projects in the area could have social impacts, depending on the extent of the associated disruption.
-This includes TDLE, which overlaps with the OMF South Preferred and South 344th Street alternatives.
-If TDLE is constructed as proposed, the mainline track associated with these OMF alternatives would be built later in time.
+Without OMF South, TDLE would construct the mainline track associated with the Preferred and South 344th Street alternatives later in time.
 Impacts associated with construction of the mainline track are addressed within the build alternatives impacts discussion below.
 All other TDLE-related impacts are addressed in Chapter 4, Cumulative Effects Analysis.

-As part of FWLE, Sound Transit is constructing the Kent/Des Moines Station, which would be in the OMF South study area for the Midway Landfill Alternative, and the Federal Way Downtown Station, which would be in the study area for the Preferred and South 344th Street alternatives.
-The neighborhoods surrounding these new light rail stations would likely experience changes from FWLE once it is operational, such as added transportation infrastructure, transit access, and associated development.
+FWLE is constructing the Kent/Des Moines Station, which would be in the OMF South study area for the Midway Landfill Alternative, and the Federal Way Downtown Station, which would be in the study area for the Preferred and South 344th Street alternatives.
+The neighborhoods surrounding these new light rail stations would likely experience changes from FWLE, such as added transportation infrastructure and associated development.